Rich Bickle: Early career

 Bickle turned his Rockford car into a late model in 1981 and raced the car to a top-five points finish at Lake Geneva and ninth place at Capital.
 He raced the car at Slinger Super Speedway and selected ARTGO races.
 He won his first late model feature that season at Lake Geneva.
 In 1982, he decided to try to run as many races as he could within 300 miles of his home, and he had raced in between 90 and 100 events by the end of the season.
 He had won a couple of features and had set fast time at Wisconsin Dells Speedway (now Dells Raceway Park).
 At the off-season banquet for Slinger Super Speedway, he told track owner Wayne Erickson that he would win the 1983 track championship.
 Bickle focused on winning Slinger's track championship that year and he finished in the top-five in seventeen of eighteen features that season to win the track championship.
 In 1984, he raced primarily at Slinger, Wisconsin International Raceway (WIR), and Capital.
 Bickle won his first half-mile feature at WIR even though he had raced at Capital for several seasons.

 Bickle updated his car, hauler, engine, and equipment for 1985 with a new sponsor.
 He won the season opener at Capital and several other features later in the season en route to winning the track championship.
 He had a good season at WIR and raced well at the ARTGO races that he ran.
 In 1986, he won the points championship at Capital Speedway.
 He had seventeen feature wins that season and he ran well at Slinger, WIR, and Wisconsin Dells.
 In 1987, he raced at numerous Wisconsin tracks.
 He won a $15,000-to-win event at Calgary, Alberta, Canada in 1987.
 Butch Miller, who had led most of the race, went in for a pit stop with 60 laps left, and Bickle and Ted Musgrave gained the lead.
 The race was halted for rain and hail with 46 laps left, and it was declared over with Bickle receiving the win.

-He had won 230 races at various short tracks, including Lake Geneva Raceway, Wisconsin International Raceway, and late model track championships at Slinger Super Speedway in 1983 and 1989.
+Bickle had won 230 races at various short tracks, including Lake Geneva Raceway, Wisconsin International Raceway, and late model track championships at Slinger Super Speedway in 1983 and 1989.
 Bickle won the Snowball Derby at Five Flags Speedway a record five times: 1990, 1991, 1996, 1998 and 1999.